Alessio-Olivieri/WasaPhoto/README.md

 ## Node/NPM vendoring

 This repository contains the `webui/node_modules` directory with all dependencies for Vue.JS.
 You should commit the content of that directory and both `package.json` and `package-lock.json`.

-## How to set modify this project

-You need to:

-* Change the Go module path to your module path in `go.mod`, `go.sum`, and in `*.go` files around the project
-* Rewrite the API documentation `doc/api.yaml`
-* If no web frontend is expected, remove `webui` and `cmd/webapi/register-webui.go`
-* If no cronjobs or health checks are needed, remove them from `cmd/`
-* Update top/package comment inside `cmd/webapi/main.go` to reflect the actual project usage, goal, and general info
-* Update the code in `run()` function (`cmd/webapi/main.go`) to connect to databases or external resources
-* Write API code inside `service/api`, and create any further package inside `service/` (or subdirectories)

 ## How to build